kheops2713/portsplit/man/portsplit.md

 * which data to expect from a client in order to activate the given service (_matching_ options);
 * what to do once the service has been matched (_action_ options);

+For the special services _timeout_ and _fallback_, it does not make sense to define matching options.

 ### Matching Options

 **string** = \<_byte_ _sequence_\>